 - Exploring options for customizing and testing an automated SMS/messaging self-help tool for patients who suspect they may have COVID.
-This service would guide patients through self-diagnosis and triggers a remote or no-touch household consultation from a government-supported CHW as

 - Where needed, supporting governments at the national and sub-national levels to integrate COVID data into their existing health databases.